Medrine-Jepkemoi/alx-system_engineering-devops/0x00-shell_basics/README.md

 this is the script that prints the absolute path name of the current working directory Script that displays the contents list of your current directory.
 Script that changes the working directory to the user’s home directory.
+Script that displays the current directory contents in a long format Script that displays the current directory contents, including hidden files (starting with .).
+Use the long format